-Although the flavor of cashews is very good and the fruit contains many minerals there are several nuts with better nutritional values that are preferable to consume.
+Although the flavor of cashews is very good and the fruit contains many minerals there are several nuts with better nutritional values

 Peanuts are the fruits of the peanut, a plant of South American origin.
 They are mainly produced in Africa and Asia, but there are also plots in Europe, in particular Greece, Spain, and Italy.